Alex313031/codium/docs/howto-build.md

 ## <a id="build-docker"></a>Build in Docker

-To build for Linux, you can alternatively build VSCodium in docker
+To build for Linux, you can alternatively build Codium in docker

 ### <a id="build-docker-x64"></a>X64